-Certain considerations must be made as the days grow shorter when it comes to your dog’s health and wellbeing.
-Listed here are five tips for keeping your dog safe in Autumn and Winter.
+The days grow shorter, and you should make specific considerations for your dog's health and well-being.
+Listed here are several tips for keeping your dog safe in Autumn and Winter.

 The first sign that summer is ending is less daylight.
-When you take your dog for an evening walk, make sure you can maintain the visibility of your pet at all times.
-If you walk your dog off-leash, invest in an LED collar or the Health & Activity Tracker that provides extra visibility in low-light conditions.
+When you take your dog for an evening walk, make sure you can maintain your pet's visibility at all times.
+If you walk your dog off-leash, invest in an LED collar or the Health & Activity Tracker that provides extra visibility in low-light conditions and controls your dog's daily exercise amount at the same time.

 The fall season is perfect for hiking.
 Walking during this time can be joyful both for you and your doggy.
 Besides, regular physical activity boosts the immune system, so pay attention to regular walks and have enough daily activity.
 Thanks to the Tracker, you can monitor activity and reach daily goals "dogether"!